-September 17, 2019 — Treating high-risk heart patients with a single, high dose of radiation therapy can dramatically reduce episodes of rapid, abnormal heartbeats for more than two years, according to new research.
+September 17, 2019 — Treating high-risk heart patients with a single, high dose of radiation therapy can dramatically reduce episodes of rapid, abnormal heartbeats for more than two years, according to new research from the ENCORE-VT trial.
 This could offer hope to patients who have exhausted other treatment options.
 Findings were presented at the 61st annual meeting of the American Society for Radiation Oncology (ASTRO), Sept.
 15-18 in Chicago.
+This same study also was presented as a late-breaking study at the Heart Rhythm Society (HRS) 2020 virtual meeting in May 2020.

 “The results are very promising.
 The use of noninvasive radiation therapy is providing new hope for patients with life-threatening ventricular arrhythmias and limited treatment options,” said Clifford Robinson, M.D., associate professor of radiation oncology and cardiology at the Washington University School of Medicine in St. Louis and lead author on the study.